syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ![Marker Template image](Map-Providers_images/Marker_Template_image.png)

-### Adding Multiple Layers in OSM
+### Adding a multiple layers in OSM

 Multiple layers can be added in the ImageryLayer itself.
 They have to be added in SubShapeFileLayers within the ImageryLayer.

 ### SubShapeFileLayers

 SubShapeFileLayers is the collection of SubShapeFileLayer.
 SubShapeFileLayer is also a type of shapefile layer.
-The following code adds multiple layers in the ImageryLayer.
+The following code adds the multiple layers in the ImageryLayer.

 {% tabs %}